michelerossi1/data_augmentation_main_code/README.md

 | Saturation      | pedalboard      | Saturation level: 0 to 20 |
 | Time Shift      | Python          | Time shift: 0 to 1.5 seconds |
 | Time Stretch    | librosa         | Stretch ratio: 0.97 to 1.03 |

+If you have any questions regarding the code, feel free to contact me at: michele.rossi-2@unitn.it.

+For the code related to the listening test app developed as part of this work, please refer to the following repository: [listening_test_webAPP](https://github.com/michelerossi1/listening_test_webAPP).